culturing/poems/Poems/2024-01-12/03 The Ship of Rome.md

 and always crash, so long as we rely on only worn-out navigation?

-Let the augurs rest, no, let them die, and let all children of the sky fortell their own fate, falling faster than sweet Icarus, to soon with Hades lie.
+Let the augurs rest, no, let them die, and let all children of the sky foretell their own fate, falling faster than sweet Icarus, to soon with Hades lie.
 But this old feud is not worth reappearing, will not settle on these terms.